 In Grenada the power plug sockets are of type G. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type G.

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).

 You can also check the map to see the use of different plugs and sockets in the world.

 Voltage converter needed in Grenada?

 In Grenada the standard voltage is 230 V and the frequency is 50 Hz.

 Also the frequency in Grenada (50 Hz) differs from the frequency in the United States of America (60 Hz).
 You should use a voltage converter which also changes the frequency, but these are hard to find.
-If your converter cannot change the frequency, be warned!
+If your converter can't change the frequency, be warned!
 Be especially careful with moving, rotating and time related appliances like clocks, shavers and electric fan heaters.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.